CellArr/GenomicArrays/README.md

 )
 ```

+> [!NOTE]
+> - The aggregate function is expected to return either a scalar value or a 1-dimensional NumPy ndarray.
+If the later, users need to specify the expected dimension of the return array. e.g.
+>   ```python
+>         feature_annotation_options=garr.FeatureAnnotationOptions(
+>               aggregate_function = my_custom_func,
+>               expected_agg_function_length = 10,
+>          ),
-The build process stores missing intervals from a bigwig file as `np.nan`.
-The
-default is to choose an aggregate functions that works with `np.nan`.
+> - The build process stores missing intervals from a bigwig file as `np.nan`.
+The default is to choose an aggregate functions that works with `np.nan`.

 ### Query a `GenomicArrayDataset`